ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: Empirical Validation

-Our empirical validation focuses on detection performance: lead time relative to price cascade initiation, signal persistence during stress periods, and false positive rates during non-crisis windows.
-The lead times documented below reflect ASRI's design as an early warning system for active risk management rather than a long-horizon forecasting tool.
+Our retrospective evaluation focuses on detection performance: lead time relative to price cascade initiation, signal persistence during stress periods, and false-positive rates during non-crisis windows.
+The lead times documented below characterise ASRI as a threshold-based monitor evaluated in hindsight, not as a validated long-horizon forecasting tool; we read positive lead times as descriptive of the historical episodes rather than as a forward-looking guarantee.

 \paragraph{Measurement Definitions.} For consistency across all empirical analyses, we define: \begin{itemize} \item \textbf{Detection threshold}: ASRI $\geq 50$ (``Elevated'' risk category).
 A crisis is detected if ASRI exceeds this threshold on any day in the 30-day pre-crisis window. \item \textbf{Lead time (threshold-based)}: Days between the \textit{first} threshold crossing (ASRI $\geq 50$) and crisis onset ($t = 0$, defined as price cascade initiation). \item \textbf{Lead time (event study)}: Days between first observation where ASRI exceeds 1.5 standard deviations above the estimation-window mean and crisis onset.
 This captures early stress signals relative to the pre-event baseline. \item \textbf{Crisis onset ($t = 0$)}: The first trading day exhibiting observable price cascade---typically a 10\%+ single-day decline in major assets or stablecoin depeg initiation. \item \textbf{False positive}: Any day where ASRI $\geq 50$ outside of the $[-30, +30]$ window surrounding a validated crisis event. \end{itemize} All hypothesis tests are two-tailed at $\alpha = 0.05$ unless otherwise specified.
 Confidence intervals are reported as 95\% intervals using bootstrap resampling (1,000 iterations) for detection rates and analytical standard errors for regression coefficients.